Aletta Jacobs: Activism (1888–1903)

 Jacobs published Vrouwenbelangen: Drie vraagstukken van aktuelen aard (Women's interests: Three current issues) in 1899, which discussed economic independence for women, voluntary family planning and regulating prostitution.
 In the three articles, she argued in favor of the economic and political independence of women, as well as women's rights to plan their family size as a means of economic independence.
 In the third article, she criticized state regulation of prostitution, in part because they required prostitutes to register and undergo medical examination.
 She believed targeting sex workers without addressing the misconduct of their clients would be ineffective in combating the spread of venereal diseases.
 She attended the 1899 International Council of Women's 2nd Congress, held in London.
 It had a profound effect on her, and she began to consider focusing all of her efforts into securing voting rights for women, as a path to eliminate barriers to women in other areas.
-By 1900, the VvVk (Society for Women's Suffrage) had around 20,000 members.
+By 1900, the VvVk (Association for Women's Suffrage) had around 20,000 members.

-At the turn of the twentieth century in May 1900, together with Arnold Aletrino, Jacobs co-founded the Nederlandsche Vereeniging tot Bevordering der Belangen van Verpleegsters en Verplegers (Dutch Society to promote the interests of male and female nurses), bent on improving socio-economic opportunities for nurses.
+In May 1900, together with Arnold Aletrino, Jacobs co-founded the Nederlandsche Vereeniging tot Bevordering der Belangen van Verpleegsters en Verplegers (Dutch Society to promote the interests of male and female nurses), bent on improving socio-economic opportunities for nurses.
 Between 1902 and 1912, she wrote articles on international nursing and served as an editor for Nosokomos, the society's journal.
 Beginning in 1900, Jacobs published translations of feminist theory, such as Women and Economics by Charlotte Perkins Gilman and Women and Labor by Olive Schreiner (1910).
 In 1901, she and Gerritsen left the Radical League and joined the founders of the Vrijzinnig Democratische Bond (Free-thinking Democratic League).
 (She continued to be associated with the league, serving on its board from 1921 through 1927.)
 Jacobs also regularly published articles in Sociaal Weekblad addressing women's working conditions and was finally rewarded in 1903 when the National Bureau for Women's Work published a preliminary draft law to reform working conditions.
 Jacobs retired from her medical practice in 1903, thereafter devoting her time to women's suffrage, financing her efforts from the sale of her private library.